 When the careless, reckless, or negligent actions of another have hurt you, you deserve to be compensated.
 This means you should be paid a fair value for your economic and non-economic losses caused by the accident.
 However, you need to prove liability.

 Establishing liability and damages is crucial to the success of a Revere personal injury claim.
 Without successfully proving these elements with evidence, you have no case.
-At Kelly & Associates Injury Lawyers, we have years of experience fighting for injury victims.
+At Michael Kelly Injury Lawyers, we have years of experience fighting for injury victims.
 Our goal is to get you the maximum compensation you deserve for your injuries and losses.

 Additionally, we will help gather and preserve evidence to build a solid case against the party that hurt you.
 So reach out to us today for a free consultation with a Revere injury lawyer.